 To tackle these challenges, companies need to think beyond curbing costs and leave no stone unturned.
 From CRE developers and fleet owners, to franchisees and agribusiness owners, businesses may need to change workflows, seek new vendors, and embrace scalable growth in order to not just outlast this period, but also safeguard against future problems.
 Take 2022 as a chance to reorient and inflation-proof your business.

 While building your plan to beat inflation pressures, be sure to find a reliable partner who can offer sound financial guidance.
 With so many moving parts, you need to balance solving short-term problems and achieving long-term growth goals.
 An experienced financial partner can help you navigate the current environment and toward a brighter future.
-Contact Arizona Bank & Trust today to chart your course to success for the coming year.
+Contact Arizona Bank & Trust, a division of HTLF Bank today to chart your course to success for the coming year.